-Approximately 99% of UETHDA's revenues consist of direct federal grants and being a subrecipient of federal grants administered by the State of Tennessee.
-Approximately 45% and 41% of revenues were Head Start and LIHEAP monies, respectively, received under a grant from the U.S. Department of Health and Human Services.
-The other 13% consists of monies received for UETHDA's other programs in their position of being a subrecipient of federal grants administered by the State of Tennessee.
+Approximately 99% of UETHDA's revenues consist of both direct federal grants and federal grants administered by departments of the State of Tennessee.
+Approximately 46% and 38% of revenues were Head Start and LIHEAP monies, respectively, received under a grant from the U.S. Department of Health and Human Services.
+The other 16% consists of monies received for UETHDA's other programs from federal grants administered by the State of Tennessee.